Bachelor of Medical Science - 660AA

 |English Language Requirements:||Academic IELTS of 6.0 or equivalent, with no band score below 6.0|

-Find your perfect solution with a career in medical science
+Make this your stepping stone to a career in science

 Study a Bachelor of Medical Science at UC and you will:

-- gain a breadth of medical laboratory expertise
+- gain a breadth of clinical diagnostic expertise

 - become proficient in the laboratory environment